 I started doing ferrules, tips and repairs for friends at the snooker club.
 Before the end of that year, I had also made my first cue.
 At that time repairing and making cues was just a hobby.

 Over the next few years, I became more confident with my cue making, refining my skills as I went along, there was no internet or any other help from books etc. I developed my own way of working and I am proud to say that I am totally self-taught.

-In 2001, Dave Coutts contacted me to see if I would fit some Spiroloc joints for him, over the next few years, I did all his joint fitting.
+In 2001, Dave Coutts contacted me to see if I would fit some Spiroloc joints for him.
+Over the next few years I did all his joint fitting.
 Now of course Dave has his own lathe.
-Dave has become a good friend, along with our wives we've been up to the UK championships a few times.
-We have a good look round York, a meal at Toto's a few beers and of course watch a bit of snooker.
+Dave has become a good friend, along with our wives we've been up to the UK championships in York a few times.
+We have a good look round York, a meal at Toto's a few beers and of course watch the snooker.

 In around 2010, I started working with Eddie Mok, he had many contacts in Hong Kong and China, so I started making cues for him, he is now my sole agent and also a good friend.